After years of holding vigil, an ode to an evolutionary love affair between plant and bee, mediated by a neurotoxin

 In the balance of their gifts

-This multimedia essay and poem was first shared for paid subscribers on my Patreon.
+This multimedia essay and poem was first published as a special offering for paid subscribers on my Patreon.